 Read more: AfD's Frauke Petry will not stand as lead candidate in 2017 German elections

 Disillusioned in CDU

 Upon returning to Germany, Gauland became the right-hand man of the CDU's Walter Wallmann, the mayor of Frankfurt at the time.
-Standing by Wallmann as he served both as Germany's environment minister and later the state premier of Hesse, Gauland became widely regarded as one of the trusted liberal minds of the CDU.
+Standing by Wallmann as he served both as Germany's environment minister and later the state premier of Hesse, Gauland became widely regarded as one of the CDU's best-versed advocates of free enterprise.